awslabs/aws-sdk-swift/reference/0.x/AWSTranscribe/TranscribeClientProtocol.md

 func listMedicalTranscriptionJobs(input: ListMedicalTranscriptionJobsInput, completion: @escaping (ClientRuntime.SdkResult<ListMedicalTranscriptionJobsOutputResponse, ListMedicalTranscriptionJobsOutputError>) -> Void)
 ```

-### listMedicalVocabularies(input:​completion:​)
+### listMedicalVocabularies(input:completion:)

 Returns a list of vocabularies that match the specified criteria.
-If you don't enter a value in any of the request
-parameters, returns the entire list of vocabularies.
+If you don't enter a value in any of the request parameters, returns the entire list of vocabularies.

 ``` swift
 func listMedicalVocabularies(input: ListMedicalVocabulariesInput, completion: @escaping (ClientRuntime.SdkResult<ListMedicalVocabulariesOutputResponse, ListMedicalVocabulariesOutputError>) -> Void)
 ```

-### listTagsForResource(input:​completion:​)
+### listTagsForResource(input:completion:)

 Lists all tags associated with a given transcription job, vocabulary, or resource.